jryzkns/love.unrequited/README.md

 + [Bugs, Improvements, suggests, and etc.](#etc)
 + [Plans for the future](#Plans)

+## Here stands a monument

-#### __"Throw your arms 'round me,    give my heart ease..."__
+#### :musical_note: [__"Throw your arms 'round me,    give my heart ease..."__](https://youtu.be/DCf4pc_sAJY?t=119) :musical_note:

-I like to think that this is a little more than a simple library to use with LÖVE2D.
-Aside the helper functions love.unrequited provides an extra layer on top of the existing LÖVE2D engine.
+I like to think that this is a little more than a simple library for someone to simply `require("unrequited")` into a LÖVE2D project.
+Aside from some helper functions, `love.unrequited` provides an extra layer on top of the existing LÖVE2D engine.

-The project began as a little souvenir from a <!--heartbroken--> difficult time, but it had grown to become so much more than that.
-So this sits here as a monument to show that on things may look plain and shallow on the surface, but down below there could a whole world of things going on.
-A monument that, in the middle of all the cold marble lodges a warm<!--broken--> beating heart.
+The project began as a little souvenir from a <!--~~heartbroken~~--> difficult time, but with the seed I had planted it had grown to become so much more than a helper library with some edgy function names.
+So this sits here as a monument to show that on things may look plain and shallow on the surface, down below could be a whole world of emotions that everyone outside is blind to.
+A monument that- in the middle of all the cold marble lodges a warm<!--broken--> beating heart.

 But enough about me. <!-- How I feel doesn't matter anyways. --> `love.unrequited` provides game developers the ability to worry less and think differently about the architecture, and more about the game they are creating, the experience they want to deliver.